 Julie is a member of the Minnesota Homeopathic Association and is practicing as a

-Classical Homeopath and Naturopathic Practitioner (NP).
+Classical Homeopath and Natural Health Practitioner.